awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 **Request**
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the crawler to retrieve metadata for\.
+  The name of the crawler to retrieve metadata for\.

 **Response**
 + `Crawler` – A [Crawler](#aws-glue-api-crawler-crawling-Crawler) object\.